Frequently Asked Questions

 Why should you choose Dr. Victor for your eyelid surgery?

-Dr. Victor is a board certified, fellowship trained oculoplastic surgeon with over 34 years of experience in eyelid plastic surgery.
-As a medical doctor and eyelid surgeon, he has completed additional training in plastic surgery as it relates to the eyes and surrounding structures.
-The skin around the eye is very sensitive and requires a specially trained surgeon in order to achieve a natural and symmetric look.
+Dr. Victor is a board certified, fellowship trained oculoplastic surgeon with over 35 years of experience in eyelid plastic surgery.
+As a medical eye doctor and eyelid surgeon, he has completed additional training in plastic surgery as it relates to the eyes and surrounding structures.
+The skin around the eye is very sensitive and requires a specially trained surgeon who can deliver a natural, symmetrical and functional result.
 Dr. Victor often handles difficult eyelid cases referred by other eye physicians.
-Dr. Victor is hands on with every step of the surgical process; from the initial consultation, to the pre-operative history and physical appointment, to the surgery itself, and finally the suture removal.
+He is hands on with every step of the surgical process.
+During the initial consultation, Dr. Victor will discuss your concerns, examine your eyelids, then talk to you about his recommended treatment plan.
+The pre-operative appointment usually takes place one to two weeks before the actual procedure.
+We call it an H & P, or History and Physical, which gives Dr. Victor a chance to check your overall health prior to surgery.
+At the H & P you are given all necessary instructions and an opportunity to ask any additional questions you may have.
+Of course, Dr. Victor is the only physician that will be performing your surgery, and he also is the one to remove any sutures at the designated time after your surgery.
+He even calls his surgical patients that eveing after the surgery to make sure they are doing ok!

 How do I know if I am a candidate for eyelid surgery?